SamBlackLotus/gsoc-2024/GSOC-2024-Proposal.md

 Promote transparency, engagement, and collaboration between organizations and their stakeholder.

 Possible mentors: @LeoSilvaGomes @rocha.carla

 Expected size of the project: 350 hours

 # 2 Abstract

 ## 2.1 The existing platform
-The current version of the platform presents several difficulties in installation, use and maintenance.
-Despite being designed to be adaptable, Decidim has some resistance to fully adapting to the environment of other institutions, due to its complexity.
-Therefore, creating a boilerplate will facilitate the reuse of the platform as an easy-to-apply model.
+The current version of the platform was designed to serve a national scenario, and this makes it difficult to customize for use, for example, by other organizations or even at a state or local level.
+Therefore, despite the aim of reaching as many people as possible, its level of complexity makes this unfeasible.

 ## 2.2 Goals - The Boilerplate
 The objective of this project is to develop a boilerplate that will simplify the development of a participatory platform, which should serve any type of organization, facilitating its initial configuration, and the customization of projects and discussions that will be made available.